BayatGames/Creed/README.md

 © 2025 Bayat.

-This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
-To view a copy of this license, visit <http://creativecommons.org/licenses/by-nc-nd/4.0/> or see the `LICENSE` file.
+This work is licensed under the Creative Commons Attribution 4.0 International License.
+To view a copy of this license, visit <http://creativecommons.org/licenses/by/4.0/> or see the `LICENSE` file.